joseasoler/tradergen/README.md

 * Orbital traders now have an specialization in addition to their type.
 An specialization adds a limited amount of stock but it may be particularly rare or useful.
 Each trader type has its own set of available specializations, with some of them being less common than the others.

+* All vanilla traders (and several modded ones) have some minor changes to their stock aiming at increasing their variety and improving mod compatibility.

 * Each orbital trader type has an expanded pool of random name rules which produces better fitting results.

-* All vanilla orbital traders (and several modded ones) have some minor changes to their base stock aiming at increasing their variety and improving mod compatibility.

 ## Give me the details!